algorithm-archivists/algorithm-archive/chapters/computational_physics/verlet.md

 // Simple function for velocity-verlet void velocity_verlet(double pos, double acc, double dt){

-    // Note that we are using a temp variable for the previous position double time, vel;
+    double time, vel;
     vel = 0;
     time = 0;